disclaimer

 When does a Criminal Defendant Have the Right to a Trial?

-In Nevada, only competent defendants, as defined by Nevada AB 377 (2017), are capable of rational thought, and understand the nature/purpose of court proceedings as well as the kind of charges they face may stand trial.
+In Nevada, only competent defendants, as defined by Nevada AB 377 (2017), who are capable of rational thought and understand the nature/purpose of court proceedings and the kind of charges they face, may stand trial.

 A trial may only begin within 72 hours of arrest when probable cause exists.
 Also, following the Sixth Amendment of the US Constitution, offenders involved in criminal prosecutions have the right to a speedy trial.